Mark Andrews Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Season Stats

-- With six targets in the red zone this season, Andrews has been on the receiving end of 24.0% of his team's 25 red zone pass attempts.
+- Andrews has seen the ball thrown his way six times in the red zone this season, 24.0% of his team's 25 red zone pass attempts.

-- The Ravens have run 52.4% passing plays and 47.6% rushing plays this season.
-They rank 13th in the NFL in scoring.
+- The Ravens, who rank 13th in the NFL in points scored, have attempted a pass 52.4% of the time while running the ball 47.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Vikings.